 Courses satisfying this requirement will explore world history from 1300 to present.
 They will also introduce students to the Christian Liberal Arts through lectures and readings, and through an examination of history, which draws insights from many disciplines.
-Geographically comprehensive and chronologically wide-ranging, the course exposes students to the stories of diverse peoples, with the goal of challenging stereotypes and developing a thoughtful, informed approach to other cultures.
+Geographically comprehensive and chronologically wide-ranging, the course exposes students to the stories of diverse peoples, with the goal of challenging stereotypes and developing a thoughtful, informed approach to local and global cultures.

-- 1. identify important locations, events, people and ideas in world history from 1300 to the present; - 2. demonstrate familiarity with main narratives in the field of world history (e. g. modernity, interdependence, globalization); - 3. appreciate religious and cultural differences within and between world areas (including their own) and recognize how these change over time; - 4. express the distinctive characteristics of a Liberal Arts education and explain why this is fitting for a Christian.
+- 1. identify important locations, events, people, movements, and ideas in world history from 1300 to the present; - 2. demonstrate familiarity with main narratives in the field of world history (e. g. modernity, interdependence, globalization); - 3. appreciate religious and cultural differences within and between world areas (including their own) and recognize how these change over time; - 4. understand how historical trajectories shape contemporary Issues relating to race, ethnicity, migration, and justice In the US and globally; - 5. express the distinctive characteristics of a Liberal Arts education and explain why this is fitting for a Christian.